Photographing glacier melt over a century and more | DW | 04.11.2020

 Mayer is particularly interested in Ventura's pictures of the Baltoro Glacier in Pakistan, which he hopes will allow him to estimate just how much ice has been lost since Vittorio Sella photographed it in 1909.

-Once he has lined up the exact spot, Ventura shoots the glacier using a modern, high-resultion digital camera designed to replicate the large-format film cameras used by his predecessors
+Once he has lined up the exact spot, Ventura shoots the glacier using a high-resolution digital camera designed to replicate the large-format film cameras used by his predecessors

 Ventura's process is in itself a form of scientific inquiry.

-For the Alps alone, he and his team examined thousands of photos from 70 archives around Europe, selecting those with the best, light, resolution and perspective, which were then carefully restored for exhibition.
+For the Alps alone, he and his team examined thousands of photos from 1970 archives around Europe, selecting those with the best light, resolution and perspective, which were then carefully restored for exhibition.

 The global volume of Alpine glaciers is estimated to be only about a third what it was in 1850, but most of this loss has happened since the melt really began to accelerate in the 1980s.
 In the hot summer of 2019, the Alps lost 800 million metric tons of ice in just two weeks, according to Matthias Huss, glaciologist at the ETH Zürich.